SirDap/tripodvideoninja/_posts/2016-01-09-masquerading-mp4-files.markdown

 For a long time, Sony's XAVC-S codec was completely a mystery to me.
 It was the new format the Sony CX900 and AX100 use, and when those cameras originally shipped, the files could not be edited natively with FCP X. ([Version 10.2 added that functionality](https://support.apple.com/en-us/HT202252){:target="_blank"}.)

-What was particularly perplexing to me was after the software update, QuickTime Player X and FCP X would open the files, but QuickTime Player 7 and Compressor 4 wouldn't.
-QT7 was understandably written on legacy 32-bit frameworks[^1], but shouldn't Compressor 4 use the same new 64-bit frameworks (AVFoundation, CoreMediaIO, etc.) that QT X and FCP X used?
+What was particularly perplexing to me was after the software update, QuickTime Player X and FCP X would open the files, but QuickTime Player 7 and Compressor 4.2 wouldn't.
+QT7 was understandably written on legacy 32-bit frameworks[^1], but shouldn't Compressor 4.2 use the same new 64-bit frameworks (AVFoundation, CoreMediaIO, etc.) that QT X and FCP X used?

 ![Sony XAVC-S MP4 file unrecognized by QuickTime Player 7]({% asset_path xavcs-failure-qt7-open.png %})
 ![Sony XAVC-S MP4 file unrecognized by MPEG Streamclip]({% asset_path xavcs-failure-streamclip-open %})
 ![MPEG Streamclip further complains on Open Anyway]({% asset_path xavcs-failure-streamclip-open-anyway %})
 ![Sony XAVC-S MP4 file unrecognized by Compressor 4]({% asset_path xavcs-failure-compressor4-open %})

 "Invalid sample description" ... "can't find video or audio tracks" ... very interesting.
+Almost suggests the programs can't read some header metadata.
 Thanks to the folks folks at Divergent Media, now i know XAVC-S is just H.264 video inside the container.[^2] Should be no reason QT7 can't open it.

 Indeed that's the case!